-Upon mating with a male bed bug, the female bed bug lays oval, white eggs that are about 1/16-inch long.
+Upon mating with a male bed bug, the female bed bug lays oval, white eggs about 1/16-inch long.
 You’ll find the eggs hidden in crevices & cracks.

-Also, the eggs will hatch in 6-10 days and baby bed bug immediately start hunting for a blood meal.
-Notably, the egg is the hardest stage in the life-cycle of bed bugs to control.
+The eggs will also hatch in 6-10 days, and the baby bed bug immediately starts hunting for a blood meal.
+Notably, the egg is the most challenging stage in the life-cycle of bed bugs to control.

 What do bed bug eggs look and smell like?
-They are off-white or semi-transparent in color and measure about 2.5 mm or 0.1 inches in length (quite tiny!).
-In fact, you might confuse them for a pinhead, un-cooked white rice (grain) or a grain of salt.
+They are off-white or semi-transparent in color and measure about 2.5 mm or 0.1 inches in length (relatively tiny!).
+You might confuse them for a pinhead, uncooked white rice (grain), or a grain of salt.

-The eggs have a sticky surface that makes them to stick together in a cluster.
-Further, the oval-shaped eggs have have round ends that are elongated.
-When they’re over 5 days old, they’ll have an evident dark mark that makes them look like an eye.
+The eggs have a sticky surface that makes them stick together in a cluster.
+Further, the oval-shaped eggs have round ends that are elongated.
+When they’re over five days old, they’ll have an evident dark mark that makes them look like an eye.

 The rice-like eggs have a “wet spot” on its surface – the sticky/ glue-like (but relatively invisible) substance allowing the eggs to stick together.
 You can find them using a flashlight or magnifying glass.

 Can you see bed bug eggs?

-However, the eggs and nymphs are tiny and they’ll definitely be more challenging to see with your naked eyes – not unless they appear in clusters – one of them is anywhere like a pinhead-sized.
+However, the eggs and nymphs are tiny, and they’ll be more challenging to see with your naked eyes – not unless they appear in clusters – one of them is anywhere like a pinhead-sized.

-Eggs are generally off-white of pearly white and they mainly exist in clusters of many eggs that’ll ultimately measure about 1 millimeter in length.
+Eggs are generally off-white of pearly whites, and they mainly exist in clusters of many eggs that’ll ultimately measure about 1 millimeter in length.

 Common Areas Where Bed Bug Eggs Are Found?

 For example, the bugs will sneak into cracks and crevices – even as thin as your business card – to lay their eggs.
 Check mattress joints and seams for the eggs.
-Don’t forget the behind headboards or in the box spring when is touching or fixed to the wall.
+Don’t forget the behind headboards or in the box spring when touching or fixed to the wall.